Coming up in 2020

 Last year I decided that the time had come to get treatment for my hands.
 I’ve been struggling with Dupuytren’s Contracture for a while and although I’ve had treatment in the form of an injection for one hand, I’m waiting for the NHS to operate on the other so I’ll be out of action for the near future.
 I didn’t want to travel in January and February anyway.
 Hopefully, I’ll have enough time to recover & get the fingers squeezing and strumming again over the next few months.

-Another year is coming to an end and, looking back, 2019 has been a really good and enjoyable year for me.
+Another year done and, looking back, 2019 was a really good and enjoyable year for me.

-I haven’t done many solo concerts this year as I wanted to focus on ‘The Road To Peterloo’ project with Brian Peters & Laura Smyth, which involved a lot of research for the broadsides & ballads of the time, arranging and learning quite difficult material.
+I didn’t do many solo concerts in 2019 as I wanted to focus on ‘The Road To Peterloo’ with Brian Peters & Laura Smyth, which involved a lot of research for the broadsides & ballads of the time, arranging and learning quite difficult material.
 Our aim was to feature the words of the people who were there, not new songs written two hundred years too late!

 We recorded our CD with Brian Bedford (Artisan) at his Park Head Studio in Birds Edge, Laura produced some excellent artwork & the CD was released on June 7th just in time for our first concerts at Glossop Labour Club & Mellor Brook Community Centre.

 Laura claimed maternity leave so Brian and I worked with Dr Alison Morgan (her book contains several songs in our repertoire) at libraries in Bolton and Salford, and we did a reduced Peterloo concert and solo spots at the ‘Music On The Marr’ Festival.